-A new NOAA Fisheries study suggests that the vast majority of octopus bycatch in commercial pot fisheries survives after being returned to sea.
+A 2017 NOAA Fisheries study suggests that the vast majority of octopus bycatch in commercial pot fisheries survive after being returned to sea.

 These findings have important implications for fisheries that must close when they catch the overfishing limit octopus– they could stay open longer.